Relintai/pandemonium_engine_docs/usage/io/binary_serialization_api.md

 +--------+--------------------------+

 Following this is the actual packet contents, which varies for each type of packet.
-Note that this assumes Godot is compiled with single-precision floats, which is the default.
-If Godot was compiled with double-precision floats, the length of "Float" fields within data structures should be 8, and the offset should be `(offset - 4) * 2 + 4`.
+Note that this assumes Pandemonium is compiled with single-precision floats, which is the default.
+If Pandemonium was compiled with double-precision floats, the length of "Float" fields within data structures should be 8, and the offset should be `(offset - 4) * 2 + 4`.
 The "float" type itself always uses double precision.